 Snow Peak ensured that this Titanium cookset could also nest their own Snow Peak Giga 110 gram fuel canister, though you can really store any fuel as long as it fits within this space.
 When all packed up the dimensions of this cookset is only 6.2″ x 4″ and weighs 11.6 ounces (minus fuel).

 All in all, the Snow Peak Titanium Multi Compact is an excellent cookset for someone that doesn’t need additional cups, bowls and other accessories, but rather just wants some high-quality pots and pans.
-This set retails for $95.95 (check this listing for the latest live prices) and is worth every penny based on how many customers swear by it.
+This set retails for $95.95 (Snow Peak’s Multi Compact Cookset, SCS-020T, Japanese Titanium, Ultralight and Compact for Camping and Backpacking, Made in Japan, Lifetime Product Guarantee) and is worth every penny based on how many customers swear by it.

 The above three backpacking pots and cooking system are just the tip of the iceberg in terms of how many options are out there.
 Choosing camping gear is a very personal choice, so be sure that when shopping and comparing that you choose a pot system that will work for you rather than how well it works for someone else.

 If you are new to backpacking and cooking, it’s a good idea to try and select a cooking pot system that is large enough that you can store your heat source inside of it.
 This helps consolidate gear and keep your backpack organized.

 Also, after purchasing new cooking equipment it’s always a good idea to wash everything thoroughly, according to cleaning instructions and cook with it a couple times at home to ensure everything works properly.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.